 Currently, there are plans to move this historic bridge to nearby Ušće park and replace it by a modern one.

 Recently reconstructed, this bridge has the shape and color of a gazelle, which gave it the name.
 European highway corridor E75 passes over this bridge.

 Located between Gazela and the New Railway bridge, this is the oldest standing bridge in Belgrade, and the only one from the 19th century.

 This was the newest bridge in Belgrade until completion of the Ada bridge, built in 1979.

 Ada bridge is the newest and most impressive bridge in Belgrade and Serbia.
 It’s pylon stands at 200m height, and it’s the longest single-span bridge in the world.

 Bridges on the Danube

-On the Danube there’s Pančevački (Pančevo) bridge, and another one is under construction between Zemun and Borča districts.
-The closest bridges to Belgrade are some 50km in both directions – Beška (on the highway towards Novi Sad and Hungary) and Smederevo (towards Vršac town and Rumania).
+On the Danube there is Pančevački (Pančevo) bridge connecting Downtown Belgrade to the northern suburbs, and Pupin bridge between Zemun and Borča districts.
+The closest bridges to Belgrade are some 50km in both directions – Beška (on the highway towards Novi Sad and Hungary) and Smederevo (towards Vršac town and Romania).